 To best meet the unique needs of each school, the district will strive to create a library collection based upon an assessment of student and staff needs.
 This will be accomplished by:

-1. Providing resource materials, both curricular and individual inquiry for students and faculty;
+1. Providing resource materials, for both curricular and individual inquiry, for students and faculty;

-2. Providing materials that meet the interest, vocabulary, maturity and ability levels of all students;
+2. Providing materials that meet the interest, vocabulary, maturity and ability levels of students;

 3. Providing a diversity of materials in the interest of achieving a balance of sources and perspectives;